 The guard have their work cut out for them keeping the local fauna in check, but they manage well all things considered.
 However, there's one mark that continues to be a nuisance.

-The Ronka called it Itzpapalotl, a moth or some such that feasts on the blood of the living.
+The Ronka called it Itzpapalotl, a butterfly or some such that feasts on the blood of the living.

 La Velue's a right bastard of a wolverine.
 Been reported attacking smallfolk and devouring livestock, and on the occasions some of the guard were able to respond, he made short work and a quick meal of them too.